Marilyn Silverstone: Buddhist nun

-Silverstone's conversion to Buddhist nun was said to have begun when she was an teenager suffering from the mumps.
+Silverstone's conversion to Buddhist nun was said to have begun when she was a teenager suffering from the mumps.
 She later explained that during this conventional childhood illness, she read Secret Tibet by Fosco Maraini and she said the book provided a key she long carried in her subconscious.

 In the late 1960s, Silverstone had worked on a photography assignment about a Tibetan Buddhist lama in Sikkim named Khanpo Rinpoche and, when the lama came to London for medical treatment in the 1970s, Rinpoche stayed with the couple.
 At this point, Silverstone decided to learn Tibetan in order to study Buddhism with him.
 After Moraes's death in 1974, Silverstone decided to join the entourage of another celebrated lama, Khentse Rinpoche, who left London for a remote monastery in Nepal.

 In 1977, she took vows as a Buddhist nun.
 Her Buddhist name was Bhikshuni Ngawang Chödrön, or Ani Marilyn to her close friends.
 In her new life in Kathmandu, she researched the vanishing customs of Rajasthan and the Himalayan kingdoms.

 In 1999, Ngawang Chödrön returned to the United States for cancer treatment and she learned that she was terminally ill.
 She was clear that she wanted to die in Nepal, her home for the past 25 years.
 However, no airline would carry a passenger in her fragile condition.
 She resolved the impasse by persuading a doctor on vacation to accompany her on the return to Kathmandu.
 The journey was fraught with difficulties.
 She was barely conscious during the trip and a stopover was necessary in Vienna.
 She died in 1999 in a Buddhist monastery near Katmandu where she had worked to establish and maintain.